ONDC-Official/mobility-specification/README.md

 ## Enabled/Supported use cases on network

-* On-demand Ride hailing with various transport modes.
+* On-demand Ride hailing with fix pick-up and drop locations for transport modes : Car, Autorickshaw, Motorcycle
 * Auto assignment of driver on on_confirm.
 * Auto assignment of driver post on_confirm.
 * Soft/Hard cancellation of ride.